 - Hammer stops half way: adjust nose of Hammer-Rotator until it can slip over the teeth of the Cylinder-Rotator

 - Cylinder spins over the notch, resulting in misalignment with the barrel: Either you are pulling the Hammer too fast, or the Cylinder-Stopper is not applying enough force.
-If you have cut too much away, print again.
-Otherwise, try adjusting the bend with a heatsource.
+Try adjusting the bend with a heatsource.

-- Cylinder does not fully move back into the Revolver when it is flipped in after reloading: Caused by unfortunate alignment of the Cylinder-Rotator, causing one of the gear teeth to crash with the nose of the Hammer-Rotator.
+- Cylinder does not fully move back into the Revolver when it is flipped in after reloading: Caused by ammo not fully inserted and crashing into the body.
 Should not cause any damage, though.
 Just flip it back out and in again.
-If the Cylinder spins while it is flipped back in, chances of success are greatly improved.
+If the barrel is pointed slightly downwards, chances of success are greatly improved.

 - Flip Switch stays in position of unlocked cylinder: On the Flip Switch there is a little nose, that makes sure it stays close to the surface of the Body Top, as the screw alone does not provide enough stiffness.
 However, it is very likely that this nose comes out in oversize.
 Carefully cut or grind it until it moves without much resistance when screwed gently to the Body Top.
 You may also use heat on the little leaf spring to bend it and generate more tension, increasing the torque that will reset the Flip Switch to its original position on its own after operation.
 Remember, do not screw the Flip Switch too tight, there should be space for movement.